 While this may seem like a tall task and not a free endeavor, the proof is in the pudding for yearly cost savings.
 OSHA estimates that every dollar spent on preventative ergonomic measures will save a company three in the long run.
 Do you have employees who have pain and strain in their upper extremities from using the computer?
 Drop us a line, and let’s see if we can help with your bottom line.

-Want to learn more about how ergonomics can affect your workforce?
+Want to learn more on how ergonomics can affect your workforce?